 Natural Jute Twine

 No matter the season, my go-to ribbon is jute twine.
-While it’s essential in the garden for tying up unruly vines or making wreaths, it works perfectly to tie gift tags on jars and boxes for gift giving.
+While it’s essential in the garden for tying up unruly vines or making wreaths, it also works perfectly to tie gift tags on jars and boxes for gift giving.
+I love the texture and rustic feel that jute adds to any gift.

 From the Recycling Bin